tytydraco/yessleep/out/Mother_Long_Leg.md

 My bloodied hands slipped on the steering wheel, and tears leaked down my cheeks unforgivingly.
 My friends were murdered like pigs and hung in the trees like puppets on strings.

 MY FUCKING FRIENDS….
+She’d killed my friends.

-I looked in the rearview mirror to see a hand emerging from the forest.
+Fearfully, I looked in the rearview mirror to see a hand emerging from the forest.
 A single pale hand, waving as if I’d come again one day for a visit.